 The Corsica-Stickney School District has two attendance centers with a PreK-6 facility located in Stickney.
 This facility was built in 1931.
 The addition of a gym, kitchen, and more classrooms were added in the 1960's and 1970's.
 The elementary School is now located here.
-There are 130 students who attend classes at the Elementary Campus.
+There are 170 students who attend classes at the Elementary Campus.

 Corsica-Stickney Elementary was recognized as a Title I Distinguished School by the South Dakota Department of Education in 2016.
 Both Corsica and Stickney have also been recognized as a Blue Ribbon School by the US Department of Education in 2005 and 2010.
+Corsica-Stickney Elementary was given the honor in 2019 as a Blue Ribbon School by the US Department of Education.

 The elementary has an all-day every day kindergarten program.
-The elementary also runs a half day preschool program at both campuses.
-The preschool is a three day program, meeting half days.
-A Little Stars program for three year olds is also provided at both campuses one day a week.
-They meet for half a day per week at both campuses.
+The elementary also runs a preschool program at both campuses.
+The preschool program is run four half days at each campus.
+During the last month of school, the preschool will be brought together in Stickney for 4 full days as they transition to Kindergarten.

 The elementary is comprised of self-contained classrooms.
 The 6th grade is more departmentalized with separate teachers for Math, English Language Arts, Science and Social Studies.
 This is a way to help with the transition of our 6th grade to Jr. High school.
+In the 2020-2021 school year we went to one to one classroom computers in grades 1st through 6th.

 The Jr. High - High School is located in Corsica.
 The 9-12 high school was built in 1979 with a gymnasium, music room, shop/home economics areas, and a large stage area for the fine arts activities.
 In 2002 an addition was added to the high school that includes four classrooms for the 5-8 classes, and includes a new kitchen and commons area.
-Today this building houses grades 7-12 with approximately 104 students.
+Today this building houses grades 7-12 with approximately 115 students.